Arts-of-coding/rs_cytoscape/README.md

 # Linking the generated network to pathways in the Cytoscape app.
 Download (https://cytoscape.org/download.html) and install Cytoscape (run the .exe file).

 Install cytargetlinker in the Cytoscape app (Apps > App Manager > search Cytargetlinker > install).
-Load in the generated csv file (readme file 1) with edges in cytoscape.
+Load in the generated edges.csv file in cytoscape.

-Import the netowrk (Cytoscape > import Network from Filesystem).
+Import the network (Cytoscape > import Network from Filesystem).
 See image below for selecting the right settings.

 ![Networktable](https://user-images.githubusercontent.com/78762941/126752666-49366503-d30f-4fea-9714-48535d04cd6b.PNG)